SirajArMVT/experiments/README.md

   Similarly, there exists a FooController.cs in SomeWebLib that runs in the context of the LocalizationWebSite at /Foo

-  It also does not get localizaed when using
+  It also does not get localized when using

       IHtmlLocalizer<FooController>